Extreme-Lensing Signatures Revealed by Correlations of Simulated Black-Hole Movies: Methods

 \subsection{Two-Point Image Correlation Function}

 The main object of study in this work is the (normalized) two-point correlation function

 of intensity fluctuations $\Delta I(t,x,y)=I(t,x,y)-\langle I(t,x,y) \rangle$ in a BH movie, where $(t,x,y)$ parameterize the observer time and Cartesian, Bardeen screen coordinates \citep{bardeen73}, respectively, $\sigma\left[\Delta I(t,x,y)\right]$ denotes the temporal standard deviation of the intensity at screen position $(x,y)$, and $\langle \rangle$ denotes time averaging.
-The time lag is taken to be positive: $T\geq0$, that is, the point at $(x',y')$ is taken at an earlier time compared to the point $(x,y)$\footnote{$\mathcal{C}$ is not invariant under time reversal.
+Notice that if $I(x,y)=\mathrm{const.}$ throughout the simulation, $\sigma(x,y)=0$ and Eq.~\eqref{corr_fun_6D} is not defined.
+However, in the present simulation this issue does not occur.
+The time lag is taken to be positive: $T\geq0$, that is, the point at $(x',y')$ is taken at an earlier time compared to the point $(x,y)$.
+Generally, $\mathcal{C}$ is not invariant under time reversal.
 Time-reversal symmetry is severely broken by the accretion inflow.
-The Kerr background also breaks this symmetry, but supplementing it with an axial reflection yields the discrete isometry $(t,\phi) \to (-t,-\phi)$.}.
+The Kerr background also breaks this symmetry, but supplementing it with an axial reflection yields the discrete isometry $(t,\phi) \to (-t,-\phi)$.
 We used here a normalized version of $\mathcal{C}$, slightly modifying the original non-normalized definition in \cite{hadar21}.
 On the coincidence 2D surface $\{T=0,x=x',y=y'\}$, by definition, $\mathcal{C}(0,x,y,x,y)=1$.

 As argued in \cite{hadar21}, in an optically thin setting, the function $\mathcal{C}(T,x,y,x',y')$ provides potential means to disentangle non-universal (astrophysical) and universal (gravitational lensing) information about the source, as follows.
 Gravitational-lensing correlations reflect the relationship between photons that are produced at the same spacetime event in the source, but undergo a different number of half orbits $n$.
 Indeed, such photons generally travel along distinct paths and reach the observer at different screen positions and times.
 The $n \geq 1$ images converge rapidly---exponentially in $n$---to the critical curve, appearing at different angles around it.
 Regarding the time lag, for (even moderately) small inclination such as in the case considered here, the typical time lag between images of consecutive $n$ is $\approx 15\,GM/c^3$ \citep[e.g.,][]{gralla20lensing, Kocherlakota2024, wong24}, and this value depends only weakly on BH spin.
 As two relevant examples, we note that for M87*, $15\,G M/c^3 \approx 5$ days, while for Sgr~A*, $15\,G M/c^3 \approx 5$ minutes.
 Naturally, the most significant contribution to the image (in terms of the observed flux density) comes from the direct ($n=0$) image and the first extremely lensed image ($n=1$), and therefore the most significant contribution to lensing correlations originates from the correlation of the $n=0,1$ contributions.
 If source correlations are local, astrophysical correlations are expected to decay monotonously away from their maximal value, attained at the coincidence surface $\{T=0, x=x', y=y'\}$.
 Therefore, if they exist, \textit{isolated} local maxima of correlation found away from the coincidence surface are a smoking-gun signature of gravitational-lensing correlations.